 The very first impression of your wedding is going to be your ceremony.
 And not only that, but the ceremony is the deepest celebration of your love.
 While this is one of the most important parts of your wedding, it’s also the shortest.

 An ample amount of time for your wedding ceremony is 30 minutes.
-Although it’s a short part of your wedding you want to make sure everything is well orchestrated, this is your guests first big experience.
-Seating, decor, and tradition play a significant role here, and so does event music.
+Although it’s a short part of your wedding you want to make sure everything is well-orchestrated, this is your guests first big experience.
+Seating, decor, and tradition play a significant role here, and so does the right music entertainment.
 You want to make sure your event music is ready to go for your procession and recessional.

 Here’s how the ceremony usually breaks down:

 - Officiant’s opening remarks and addressing the couple